 Elgato Cam Link 4K

 It doesn’t require an external power source—it draws its power via the computer’s USB connection.
-It doesn’t come with an HDMI cable, but it does include a short USB extension cable, which is handy when you’ve got a crowded row of USB ports on your computer.
+It doesn’t come with an HDMI cable, so you’ll have to pick one up separately (see below), but it does include a short USB extension cable, which is handy when you’ve got a crowded row of USB ports on your computer.

 Magewell USB Capture HDMI Gen 2

-The Magewell USB Capture HDMI Gen 2 converter is one I’ve covered before.
+The Magewell USB Capture HDMI converter is one I’ve covered in detail before.
 It’s very similar feature-wise, but instead of plugging directly into the camera itself, you use a USB cable to go from the device to your computer.

 There are two reasons it’s not my top pick here.
 The first is that it doesn’t plug directly into your computer.
 Or, more precisely, what I mean is that you need to use a separate USB cable to go directly from the capture device to your computer.
 That adds flexibility in that you can use different kinds of cables, but it’s also another moving piece.
 By contrast, the other options I’m focusing on here plug in directly without the need for an extra USB cable.